cylc/cylc-doc/src/7-to-8/major-changes/parameters.rst

    a_x1 => b_x2 => c_x2  # x=2
    a_x2 => b_x3 => c_x3  # x=3

-Whereas Cylc 8 will remove the entire line:
+Whereas Cylc 8 will remove everything after the first out-of-range parameter - `<x-1>` (so the entire line for this example):

 .. code-block:: cylc-graph